portland, oregon

 Breakfast at Sunrice

-One of Portland's most popular pop-up duos, Chef TJ Cruz and Ken Tran, served breakfast bowls that showcased their Filipino heritage.
+One of Portland's most popular pop-up duos, Chef TJ Cruz and Ken Tran, has turned brick-and-mortar, serving breakfast bowls that showcase their Filipino heritage.
 We were served spiced chicken with an over-easy egg on a bed of garlic rice.

 Coffee at Deadstock Coffee*